Is ghostwriting cheating or is it perfectly ethical? Before answering this popular question, let’s go back to the basics: what is ghostwriting?

-The ghostwriter agrees to waive all rights to the content once they receive payment.
-Some people consider this somehow unethical, and that’s what we want to explore in this article.
+A ghostwriter agrees to waive all rights, once they receive payment, to the content they produce.
+Ghostwriters are often asked about the ethics of what they do; some people consider this somehow unethical, and that’s what we want to explore in this article.

 Some people argue that literary ghostwriting is fraudulent.
 They say that the consuming public will spend money on something not worth it.
 They will leave the book store with a book that is not of the same quality as it would be by the original author.

-Some say that proper credit should be given to all true authors of any texts even if as a side note on the website.
+Finally, some say that proper credit should be given to all true authors of any texts even if as a side note on the website.
 Alternatively, the person getting the credit for the work should write at least a draft and then hire an editor who will “jazz it up” and give it final quality.
+Most ghostwriters don’t agree, though, and they will tell you they are happy to not get the credit as long as they are paid their rate.